grafana/simple-json-datasource/README.md

 > - [JSON](https://grafana.com/grafana/plugins/simpod-json-datasource) by Šimon Podlipský
 > - [JSON API](https://grafana.com/grafana/plugins/marcusolsson-json-datasource) by Marcus Olsson

-More documentation about datasource plugins can be found in the [Docs](https://grafana.com/docs/grafana/latest/developers/plugins/).
+You can find more documentation about datasource plugins in Grafana's [Docs](https://grafana.com/docs/grafana/latest/developers/plugins/).

 This also serves as a living example implementation of a datasource.